Maciusk12/XPG-cracker/README.md

 It uses multiple requests in parallel.
 The speed varies on the amout of workers you choose, i've managed to get around a 400 passes/sec with 10 workers !WARNING!
-Too many workers might cause your device to crash!
+Too many workers might cause your device to lag!

 How to launch the test page?
 1. Open up terminal or powershell (don't turn it off or close it when testing)